jeong2624/scRNA-seq-project/README.md

 This is my scRNA-seq analysis project for Single cell Genomics class in 1st semester, 2022.
 (Graduate class, Soongsil University)

-My project is that analyzing Autism Spectrum Disorder (ASD) in terms of single-cell RNA sequencing.
+My project is to analyze Autism Spectrum Disorder (ASD) in terms of single-cell RNA sequencing.

 ### We used the analysis tools for my project.
 * R >= 4.1.1